Explore Sparklight internet

 To take advantage of Sparklight’s whole-home WiFi ONE service, you must lease your modem through Sparklight.
 Otherwise, you are able to use a DOCSIS 3.0 cable modem for most speeds.
 Find a full list of compatible modems here.

 Yes.
-Any Plus Plan can be upgraded to unlimited data.
+Any plan can be upgraded to unlimited data for an extra $30/mo.
 However, after 5 TB of data usage, speed may be slowed for network management.

 Yes.
 Sparklight plans allow for self-installation as long as you have the modem that supports them.
 Be sure to confirm the type of modem you need when you place your order.